 Regarding the OIR report, Mr. Troy, Mr. Rivera, Mr. Bissonnette, and Mr. Denecke were able to attend the public meeting

-OIR group mentioned that they has a backlog of cases that they are still going through.
-The group look forward to reporting on more current cases
+OIR group mentioned that they hds a backlog of cases that they are still going through.
+The group looks forward to reporting on more current cases

 New policy now allows OIR group to start reviewing cases once the IA administrative review is closed

-IA used to have to wait a long time before being able to interview involved officer.
-They are now able to do it concurrently to the homicide investigation
+IA is now able to do their investigation concurrently with the homicide investigation

 7:00 pm—7:15 pm Old Business

-CRC received the Chief’s letter regarding the David Walker’s appeal affirming the Committee’s challenges
+CRC received the Chief’s letter regarding the David Walker appeal affirming the Committee’s challenges

 Mr. Rivera is wondering if the new Chief of Police will explain why he agreed with the Committee’s challenge on future appeals?